ViktorDiktor123/UI-on-C/README.md

 # test code
-You can view the test code test.c or run it through ./test
+You can view the test code test.c or compile it and run it